Utah State Profile

 Utah has been inhabited for thousands of years by various indigenous groups such as the ancient Puebloans, Navajo and Ute.

-The name Utah is said to derive from the name of the Ute tribe, meaning ‘people of the mountains.
+The name is Utah is said to derive from the name of the Ute tribe, meaning ‘people of the mountains.

 Utah is bordered by Idaho to the north, Wyoming to the northeast, Colorado to the east, Arizona to the south, and Nevada to the west.